 Roosevelt Historic District is roughly bounded by Portland and Fillmore Streets, Central and 7th Avenues, Phoenix, Arizona.

-Roosevelt Historic District Homes Phoenix AZRoosevelt Historic District is just the picture perfect place to live.
-If you like to drive the historic Phoenix neighborhoods looking for homes with age and character, you’ve undoubtedly discovered Roosevelt Historic District as it’s one of the most coveted historic districts in all of downtown Phoenix.
+If you love vintage homes, you’ve undoubtedly discovered Roosevelt Historic District.
+It’s one of the most coveted historic districts in all of downtown Phoenix.

 Sprawling Wrap-Around Front Porches